Committed to providing you and your family with the best survival knowledge, skills and equipment.

 Body armor can absolutely play the role of a lifesaving gear but wearing it does not guarantee complete protection.
 The truth of the matter is that you need to choose one that is strong enough to maximize your chances of survival even from bullet attacks.
 If you have the right one on, the probability of survival increases to a significant extent.
 When you buy body armor, its NIJ rating is a factor that you should consider.
 NIJ refers to the National Institute of Justice while NIJ rating is a global rating system that is used as the ballistic standard of resistance.
 A reputed manufacturer always mentions the NIJ rating for the armors he sells.
 The rating is classified from Level IIA to Level IV.Level I to Level IV and the higher is obviously better.
 Level IIA, II and IIIA are ratings for handgun protection (soft armor).
 Level III and Level IV are ratings for rifle protection (hard armor).

-What factors should you consider
+What factors should you consider while choosing a carrier?

-a carrier irrespective of the fact whether you are picking soft or hard armor.
-A carrier is basically a textile piece that has
+Besides choosing the right body armor, you also require a carrier irrespective of the fact whether you are picking soft or hard armor.
+A carrier is basically a textile piece that has pockets in which soft armor panels and/or hard armor panels can be placed.

 Considering these key facts about body armor, you will realize how important it can be in combat situations.
 Though nothing can guarantee survival at such adverse times, this protective gear increases your odds to a significant extent.
 Make sure that you pick one from a good brand and also a piece that offers a snug fit for great protection.
 Still, you should not get overconfident because this attitude can make you slack about your safety!